Mrnaps/Andela-Home-Study-Day-2/README.md

 =====================
 assignment 1: counts words in a string and returns how many times the word occurs (./wordcount)

-Known Bug: the last test failed, retruns as object. still figuring out a wor around.
+Known Bug: the last test failed, retruns as object. still figuring out a work around.

 Assignment 2